Basic Usage: Single-Channel Time Series Generation

 Phoenix uses a two-panel layout:

-Left Sidebar (Configuration Panel) - Collapsible panel containing all parameter controls - Toggle with sidebar button (top right of sidebar) - Sections: Time Config, Base Signal, Oscillations, Data Degradation - Action buttons at top and bottom
+Left Sidebar (Configuration Panel) - Collapsible panel containing all parameter controls - Toggle with sidebar button (top right of sidebar) - Sections: Time Config, Base Signal, Oscillations, Data Degradation - Action buttons at top and bottom - On desktop (≥1024 px), drag the vertical handle between the panels to resize the sidebar width

 [Screenshot Required: Interface Overview]